gardener-attic/gardener-resource-manager/docs/concepts/managed-resource.md

 # Managed Resource

+### Modes

+The gardener-resource-manager can manage a resource in different modes.
+The supported modes are:
+- `Ignore`
+  - The corresponding resource is removed from the ManagedResource status (`.status.resources`).
+No action is performed on the cluster - the resource is no longer "managed" (updated or deleted).
+  - The primary use case is a migration of a resource from one ManagedResource to another one.

+The mode for a resource can be specified with the `resources.gardener.cloud/mode` annotation.
+The annotation should be specified in the encoded resource manifest in the Secret that is referenced by the ManagedResource.

 ### Resource Class

 By default gardener-resource-manager controller watches for ManagedResources in all namespaces. `--namespace` flag can be specified to gardener-resource-manager binary to restrict the watch to ManagedResources in a single namespace.